Can you have a tooth pulled when you are pregnant or breastfeeding?

 Is it safe to have a tooth pulled during early pregnancy?

 In an emergency situation, it’s considered permissible to perform an extraction for a pregnant patient during any trimester (with the obstetrician’s consent).
-But the preferred time frame is during the second trimester (week 14 to week 27).
+However, the preferred/ideal time frame is during the second trimester (week 14 to week 27).

 Can I get a tooth pulled when 9 months pregnant?